SirMaximilian/Systolic-Array-Matrix-Multipler/README.md

 # Systolic-Array-Matrix-Multipler
 A Matrix Multipier implimneted on a Systolic Array

-Work in progress systolic array matrix multiplier
+Still work in progress

-As of right now the array has been implimnted
+As of right now the array has been implimnted for operation

-A control unit needs to be created for this system
+A control unit can to be created to offload processing from CPU as well as storing and loading data